The Lower School: Kindergarten – Grade 3

 Students in Kindergarten – Grade 3 also receive weekly instruction in Art, Gym, Library, and Music.
 Spanish is introduced in 1st grade with stories, lessons in culture, and beginning vocabulary.

 Our state-of-the-art Digital Learning resources provides teachers and students with the tools for applying technology on various levels throughout the academic day.
-There is a RealTouch Display in every Lower School classroom which allows our teachers to incorporate all types of media into their lessons.
+There is a RealTouch Interactive Display in every Lower School classroom which allows our teachers to incorporate all types of media into their lessons.
 Use of the Internet’s vast wealth of information is continually integrated into lesson plans as a rich source of supplemental knowledge and learning.
-In Kindergarten and 1st Grade there are 1:2 iPads in the classroom and in 2nd and 3rd Grades there are 1:1 iPads in the classroom. iPads and iPad Apps are integrated into lessons where and when the use of the technology will enhance the learning of the objectives.
+There are 1:1 student iPads for Kindergarten – 3rd Grade in the classroom. iPads and iPad Apps are integrated into lessons where and when the use of the technology will enhance the learning of the objectives.
 Our Lower School classes use their iPads to attain increased engagement and differentiated instruction.
 Rather than eliminating other teaching tools such as textbooks, technology has expanded the menu teachers can choose from, enabling different forms of collaboration in the classroom and beyond, and motivating students in new ways.

 Homework is assigned nightly in Grades 1–3.
 Students are responsible for their own assignments.
 Each teacher explains homework expectations during the Class Meetings in September.